wimpysworld/desktopify/README.md

 ## Installation

   * Put an [Ubuntu Server image for Raspberry Pi](https://ubuntu.com/download/raspberry-pi) on a SDHC card.
-  * Boot the Ubuntu Server SDHC on a Raspberry PI 2, 3 or 4.
+  * Boot the Ubuntu Server SDHC on a Raspberry Pi 2, 3 or 4.
   * Login to the Raspberry Pi; username `ubuntu` and password `ubuntu`
       * You will be prompted to change the password
   * Clone the project